Racabane/Racabane.github.io/project1.md

 ## Project description

 A team project with the goal to create a website for a charity.
 The purpose of the website is for users to sign-up for the 5K race that the charity is hosting.
 The website contains additional information about the charity and race details, such as time and location.
-Unfortunately two team members drop out of the course so as the team lead had to reoganize the schedule and division of tasks.
+Unfortunately two team members drop out of the course so as the team lead had to reorganize the schedule and division of tasks.
 With only two members left I handled the backend related tasks while the other member handled the frontend tasks.

 ## How to compile and run the program